jooohyunpark/itp-canvas-for-coders/README.md

 ## Values
 #### 💡 Invent creativity together
 No ideas/questions are weird.
-We respect every thoughts and encourage diverse perspectives.
+We respect every thought and encourage diverse perspectives.

 #### 🧠 Learn by doing
 Ideate, research, prototype, and iterate.
-Be comfortable even it breaks.
+Dive deep into writing code, even if it breaks sometimes.

 #### 👀 Be curious
 Feedback matters as much as presentation.
-Your constructive opinion can inspire someone making great arts.
+Your constructive opinion can inspire someone to create great art.

 ## Get Started